Mattc33/Necronomicon/Necronomicon.md

 A tip for people low on mana is to take out support gems and summon minions with a lower mana cost then requip the gem.

 Same goes for Spell Echo.
 If you don't want the first part of the skill to echo(The summoning of the spectre itself for example) you can remove it then reequip it later.
-After re-equipping the spell echo will be "added" to the currently raised spectre much like how any other active skill works.
+After re-equipping the spell echo it will be "added" to the currently raised spectres much like how any other active skill works.

 ---